julianthome/acosolver/README.md

 * Mac OS X / Linux
 * Java 1.8
-* Sushi 2.0: a Java archive may be requested from the main authors from [here](http://people.hofstra.edu/Xiang_Fu/XiangFu/projects/SAFELI/SUSHI.php)
+* Sushi 2.0: a Java archive may be requested from the main authors [here](http://people.hofstra.edu/Xiang_Fu/XiangFu/projects/SAFELI/SUSHI.php)
 * Z3-str2: we used commit [2e52601](https://github.com/z3str/Z3-str/commit/2e52601).
 Installation instructions are available on the [github page](https://github.com/z3str/Z3-str).
 * CVC4: for our experiments, we used [version 4.1](http://cvc4.cs.nyu.edu/builds/misc/cvc4-1.4.1-prerelease-2016-01-03.tar.gz).
 Installation instructions are available on the [CVC4 Wiki](http://cvc4.cs.nyu.edu/wiki/User_Manual).

-The ACO-Solver tool may be downloaded from [here](https://www.dropbox.com/s/jjf3b6jkhuv2ysk/aco.zip?dl=1).
+The ACO-Solver tool may be downloaded [here](https://www.dropbox.com/s/jjf3b6jkhuv2ysk/aco.zip?dl=1).
 The zip archive contains the file ``acosolver.jar`` (*i.e.*, the main tool) and the plugin files ``cvc4-plugin.jar`` and ``z3-plugin.jar``, respectively.
 These plugins are important for